pytorch/serve/SECURITY.md

     TorchServe does not prevent users from configuring the address to be `0.0.0.0`.
 Please be aware of the security risks if you use `0.0.0.0`
 2. TorchServe's Docker image is configured to expose the ports `8080`, `8081`, `8082`, `7070`, `7071` to the host by default(https://github.com/pytorch/serve/blob/master/docker/Dockerfile).
 When these ports are mapped to the host, make sure to use `localhost` or a specific ip address.

 3. Be sure to validate the authenticity of the `.mar` file being used with TorchServe.
-A `.mar` file being downloaded from the internet from an untrusted source may have malicious code, compromising the integrity of your application
+    1. A `.mar` file being downloaded from the internet from an untrusted source may have malicious code, compromising the integrity of your application
+    2. TorchServe executes arbitrary python code packaged in the `mar` file.
+Make sure the code being packaged is not creating a security risk.